vandium-io/vandium-node/README.md

 ```
 // console.log

-*** Vandium - SQL Injection Detected - ESCAPED_COMMENT
+*** vandium - SQL Injection Detected - ESCAPED_COMMENT
 key = user
 value =  admin'--
 ```

 ### Stop Execution when Attack is Detected

-The protection setting will cause Lambda's `context.fail()` to be called when a potential attack is encountered in addition to a `console.log` report being generated.
+The protection setting will cause Lambda's `callback( error )` to be called when a potential attack is encountered in addition to a `console.log` report being generated.

 To enable attack prevention: